Despite droughts, recession and natural disasters, California’s urban population continues to grow.

 Urban Water Conservation Next Steps

 California has required water meter installation as part of all new construction since 1992.
 Water suppliers must install water meters on all customer connections by Jan.
 1, 2025.
+All agricultural, urban and industrial customers receiving water from the Central Valley Project are required to be metered under conditions of the 1992 Central Valley Project Improvement Act.

 Other key urban water conservation efforts include: